Noor-Muhammad2/Noor-Muhammad2/README.md

 - 🤝 I’m looking for help with **Backend Laravel**

-- 👨‍💻 All of my projects are available at [noormuhammad.netlify.app](noormuhammad.netlify.app)
+- 👨‍💻 All of my projects are available at https://noormuhammad.netlify.app

 - 💬 Ask me about **HTML/Javascript/Boostrap/Jquery/PHP/Laravel**